Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 ### Orbit Field

-This is the default camera mode, where the camera can be freely moved relative to the field. **Left-click + drag** will rotate the camera, and **right-click + drag** will pan the camera.
+This is the default camera mode, where the camera can be freely moved relative to the field. **Left-click + drag** rotates the camera, and **right-click + drag** pans the camera.

 !["Orbit Field" camera](/docs/resources/3d-field/3d-field-3.gif)